ad-egg/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ### 10-add.c
 This function adds two integers and returns the result.
 ### 11-print_to_98.c
 This function prints all integers from `n` to 98.
+### 100-times_table.c
+This function prints the times table for `n` when `n` is greater than 0 and less than or equal to 15.